 As a teacher, he has a passion to move beyond religious and spiritual games and engage with the core of Christ's Gospel message and God's Life-giving Word in ways that are both authentic and substantive - rooted in the historical faith while also aimed at our Monday morning realities.

 As a leader, consultant, mentor, and coach, he enjoys serving with his big-picture and leadership skills by listening to peoples’ individual and corporate journeys — whether in business or ministry settings — reminding them of their core values, synthesizing pivotal issues and opportunities, and then dreaming strategically about paths of personal and organizational change.

 As a human being, Matt appreciates great friends and meals, books and art, music and movies.
-He’s a sports nut, a passion that includes golf, Scuba diving, and being a diehard fan (he loves the Denver Broncos and Auburn Tigers, and, after the most recent World Series, finally completed a long-term-counseling situation due to being a fan of the Chicago Cubs).
+He’s a sports nut, a passion that includes golf, Scuba diving, and being a diehard fan (he loves the Denver Broncos and Auburn Tigers, and, after the 2016 World Series, finally completed a long-term-counseling situation due to being a fan of the Chicago Cubs).
 He enjoys fly-fishing, skiing, and hunting in the Rocky Mountains and also loves to ride — either a horse or his Harley.

 And whether standing in front of people with a microphone or in a trout stream with a fly rod, whether sitting around a dinner table with friends or serving a need in his city, he — most of all — loves exploring and experiencing Christ as Way and Truth but also as Life, and inviting other people into the Journey.